 Skip to Content

-Last year, over 55,000 eligible borrowers purchased homes using the low-cost USDA loan program.
-USDA home loans carry some pretty big advantages including low rates, reduced mortgage insurance, and no downpayment requirement.
+USDA home loans have some pretty big advantages, including low rates, reduced mortgage insurance, and no downpayment requirement.

-To be eligible for a USDA home loan, borrowers need to meet specific income and credit requirements, and the property must be in a USDA-designated area.
+To qualify for a USDA loan, you have to meet certain income and credit requirements.
+Additionally, the home you buy has to be located within a USDA-designated "rural" area.

 You may be eligible to use a USDA home loan if: